swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 ~~~
 {: .output}

-A fair guess would have been to say that the length of a data.frame would be the
+A fair guess would have been to say that the length of a data frame would be the
-number of rows it has (1704), but this is not the case; remember, a data.frame
+number of rows it has (1704), but this is not the case; remember, a data frame
 is a *list of vectors and factors*: